podium-lib/dev-tool/packages/client/CONTRIBUTING.md

 npm run build
 ```

-The built extension is generated to the `build/` directory.
+The extension assets are generated to the `build/` directory, and the packaged extension to `dist/`.

 ## Testing